The Discrete Gauss Image Problem: Appendix

 \begin{defi} Given two Borel measures $\mu$ and $\lambda$ on $\sn$, a measure $\mu$ is weak Aleksandrov related to $\lambda$ if $\mu(\sn)=\lambda(\sn)$ and for each closed set $\omega\subset\sn$ contained in closed hemisphere, there exists an $\alpha\in(0,1)$ such that

 \end{defi}

-This definition for general measures agrees with the discrete weak Aleksandrov definition given earlier for discrete measures, by Proposition \ref{uniform constant}.
-Equipped with this definition, we show the following theorem, in "The Gauss Image Problem with Weak Aleksandrov Condition:"
+Note that Proposition \ref{uniform constant} shows that Definition \ref{General Weak Alekss Defi} for general measures agrees with Definition \ref{weak Aleksandrov related} given for discrete measures.
+Equipped with more general form of weak Aleksandrov relation, we would like to mention the following results from \cite{Semenov} which we use in the proof of \ref{main}:

-\begin{thm} [Theorem 1.4] Suppose $\mu$ is a discrete Borel measure not concentrated on a closed hemisphere, and $\lambda$ is an absolutely continuous Borel measure.
+\begin{thm} [Theorem 1.4 in \cite{Semenov}] Suppose $\mu$ is a discrete Borel measure not concentrated on a closed hemisphere, and $\lambda$ is an absolutely continuous Borel measure.
 Suppose $\mu$ is weak Aleksandrov related to $\lambda$.
 Then, there exists a $K\in\kno$ such that $\mu=\lambda(K,\cdot)$. \end{thm}

-\begin{lem} [Lemma 4.6] Suppose $\mu$ and $\lambda$ are given as in Theorem \ref{appendix main}.
+\begin{lem} [Lemma 4.6 in \cite{Semenov}] Suppose $\mu$ is a discrete Borel measure not concentrated on a closed hemisphere, and $\lambda$ is an absolutely continuous Borel measure.
+Suppose $\mu$ is weak Aleksandrov related to $\lambda$.
 Let $\alpha$ be a uniform constant for the weak Aleksandrov assumption.
 Then, there exists a polytope solution $P$ to the Gauss Image problem of the form:

-such that $\frac{r_P}{R_p}$ is bounded from below by a constant $C_{\mu,\lambda}$, depending only on vectors $v_i$ and the uniform weak Aleksandrov constant $\alpha$.
+such that $\frac{\mathfrak r_P}{\mathfrak R_p}$ is bounded from below by a constant $C_{\mu,\lambda}$, depending only on vectors $v_i$ and the uniform weak Aleksandrov constant $\alpha$.
 Besides being dependent on $\alpha$, this constant is independent of $\lambda$. \end{lem}

 \frenchspacing